 Most homeowners will over or underestimate how much stuff they have to move.
 If you’re not used to moving house, it can be difficult to visualise just how much space your personal belongings will take up when all packed up.

+What type of van or truck will they use?
 The type is important.
 Ideally, they should use a van with a tail-lift as this will make it easier for them to load and unload large items without damaging them.

+How big will the van or truck be?
 It will be difficult to know for sure if the size of the van will be adequate, so ask what happens if they can’t fit everything in.
 Do they have a backup van they can use?
 If they do, it will avoid any issues if they have underestimated how much stuff you have.

 Be Aware Of Their Payment Terms